-In thromboembolic disorders, blood clots (thrombi) form in blood vessels.
+In thromboembolic disorders Blood Clots After Delivery The risk of developing blood clots (thrombophlebitis) is increased for about 6 to 8 weeks after delivery (see Thromboembolic Disorders During Pregnancy).
+Typically, blood clots occur in the... read more , blood clots (thrombi) form in blood vessels.
 An embolus is a blood clot that travels through the bloodstream and blocks an artery.
 In the United States, thromboembolic disorders are a common cause of death in pregnant women.

 During pregnancy, if women have symptoms suggesting a blood clot, Doppler ultrasonography (used to evaluate blood flow) may be done to check the legs for clots.

-If a blood clot is detected, heparin (an anticoagulant) is started without delay.
+If a blood clot is detected, heparin (an anticoagulant, a drug that inhibits blood clotting) is started without delay.
 Heparin may be injected into a vein (intravenously) or under the skin (subcutaneously).
 Heparin does not cross the placenta and cannot harm the fetus.
 Treatment is continued for 3 to 6 months.
-Then, to prevent new blood clots from forming, doctors give the woman heparin at a lower dose for at least 6 to 8 weeks after delivery.
+Then, to prevent new blood clots from forming, doctors give the woman heparin at a lower dose for at least 6 weeks after delivery.
 During this time, the risk of blood clots remains high.

 After delivery, warfarin may be used instead of heparin, particularly if women require treatment for more than 6 to 8 weeks.
 Warfarin can be taken by mouth, has a lower risk of complications than heparin, and can be taken by women who are breastfeeding.

-Women who have had a blood clot during a previous pregnancy may be given heparin (an anticoagulant) during subsequent pregnancies to prevent blood clots from forming.
+Women who have had a blood clot during a previous pregnancy or who had a thromboembolic disorder before they became pregnant may be given heparin during each pregnancy and for 6 weeks after delivery to prevent blood clots from forming.